Software-Defined X-Ray Imaging

 Real-Time Intraoperative Imaging

-Electronic beam sequencing enables fast temporal resolution for hybrid operating rooms.
+Electronic beam sequencing enables real-time imaging for hybrid operating rooms.

 Dose Reduction by Design

-True pulsed emission minimizes unnecessary exposure during detector readout phases.
+True pulsed emission minimizes unnecessary x-ray patient exposure during detector readout phases and especially unnecessary x-ray patient exposure not contributing to image reconstruction.

 Engineering the Electronic Future of CT